City-Parish websites back up after day-long malfunction

 Trending News

-A spokesperson for the Mayor's Office said the problem was first reported in Saturday morning.
+A spokesperson for the Mayor's Office said the problem was first reported on Saturday morning.

 More News